 1.8 Courses outside the MS and PhD Requirements.
 Students are encouraged to consider relevant courses in other departments.
-In particular, courses listed under the various interdepartmental programs such as Biochemistry, Molecular-Cellular-and-Developmental Biology, Chemical Physics, and Environmental Chemistry are recommended.
+In particular, courses listed under the various interdepartmental programs such as Biochemistry, Molecular-Cellular-and-Developmental Biology, Chemical Physics, Quantum Information Science, and Environmental Chemistry are recommended.
 Many students also find value in taking applied mathematics courses, statistics courses, or computer science courses as they are a critical aid to their research program.
 It should be noted that not all courses count towards the 90 credits required for the PhD.
-Only those courses University Graduate School Bulletin are eligible for listed in the graduate credit: https://graduate.indiana.edu/academics-research/bulletin.html
+Only those courses listed in the University Graduate School Bulletin are eligible for graduate credit: https://graduate.indiana.edu/academics-research/bulletin.html

 1.9 Research and Thesis Advisor.
 Each student in research must be associated with a Research Advisor.
 Students express their preferences for Research Advisors through a specific procedure outlined as part of C500 that includes attendance at presentations and participation in interviewers/rotations.
 Upon completion of the C500 course, PhD Thesis Advisors are established by mutual agreement between the student and the faculty member involved, subject to approval by the Graduate Standards Committee and the Department Chair.
-The Thesis Advisor guides the student through remaining coursework and research leading to a degree and serves as chairperson of the Research and PhD Advisory Committees, if the student and their C500 advisor, the student is to interview with 3-4 additional faculty members to identify a new Research Advisor; students have until the end of May to find a new Research Advisor.
+The Thesis Advisor guides the student through remaining coursework and research leading to a degree and serves as chairperson of the Research and PhD Advisory Committees, if the student is accepted for work leading to that degree.
+Should mutual agreement not be possible between a student and their C500 advisor, the student is to interview with 3-4 additional faculty members to identify a new Research Advisor; students have until the end of May to find a new Research Advisor.
 MS students are to remain associated with their Research Advisor from the time at which submission of MS thesis was decided.
 Bridge fellows are to remain associated with their C500 Research Advisor through completion of the 2-year program at which point the advisor may be reconsidered if transition into the PhD program is desired.